Frequently Asked Questions

 A: It is one important goal.
 Another goal is to take advantage of the time diversity between utility customer loads across regions to share generation capacity, which would potentially reduce installed capacity reserve requirements and result in cost savings.
 Yet another goal is to provide a clean-energy based alternative to legacy fossil and nuclear generation facilities as they are retired.

-Q: The proposed CDS talks primarily about wind energy.
-Will solar be included in the study too?
+Q: The CDS talked primarily about wind energy.
+Was solar included in the study too?

 A: Yes.
-While the Midwest is an outstanding wind resource, the modeling capabilities and data sources we plan to use are fully capable of including large solar developments in the Midwest in the study.
-But that is up to the CDS Participants to decide.
+While the Midwest is an outstanding wind resource, the modeling capabilities and data sources we used included large solar developments in the Midwest in the study.

 Q: Our utility is considering a goal of 100% renewable electric energy for our customers.
 How would a PftP development relate to that?